-It’s the 1099 time of year again!
+It’s almost 1099 time of year again!
 But what does that mean and who should pay attention?
 Read on to find out!

 The 1099-NEC is the form that will be needed to report independent contractor payments for calendar year 2022.
 NEC stands for Non-Employee Compensation and Form 1099-NEC is taking the place of what used to be recorded in Box 7 of Form 1099-MISC.

 This new 1099 form is what 99% of people filing 1099s are going to use, since the other form and boxes are generally for pretty obscure and rarely applicable circumstances.

 So who gets a 1099-NEC?
-Typically, this form is issued to independent contractors, janitorial services, third-party accounts, and any other worker paid for services who is not on your payroll and not your employee.
+Typically, this form is issued to independent contractors, janitorial services, third-party accounts, rent paid to landlords and any other worker paid for services who is not on your payroll and not your employee.